pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 - Added support for UAA Log Rotation via BOSH
 - SAML SSO Integration Updates
   - Allow Identity Provider Metadata with missing XML Declaration tag
-  - Strict checking for duplicate SAML Entity ID's
+  - Strict checking for duplicate SAML Entity IDs
 - Token Format Updates
- - UAA tokens now contain an origin field which signifies the Identity Prvider used for authenitcaiton.
-If SAML IDP is used for authenitcation, the Identity Provider alias is set in as the origin value
+ - UAA tokens now contain an origin field which signifies the Identity Provider used for authentication.
+If SAML IDP is used for authentication, the Identity Provider alias is set in as the origin value.
  - Support for nonce parameter in OAuth requests to prevent against CSRF attacks

 ## Buildpacks